Gig apps for a pandemic economy: Part time, no commitment

 The use of apps to connect businesses and workers for short-term gig work appears to be a growing trend in the United States as well.

-“The biggest change we see is this desire for flexible staffing on both sides,” said Sumir Meghani, CEO and co-founder of Instaworks, which connects businesses with temporary or short-term hourly workers.
+“The biggest change we see is this desire for flexible staffing on both sides,” said Sumir Meghani, CEO and co-founder of Instawork, which connects businesses with temporary or short-term hourly workers.

 During the pandemic, Meghani said, businesses discovered that the rise and fall of viral cases — and the resulting disruptions to their operations — sometimes require them to scale up or down at any given notice.

-Note: This story was first published on August 24, 2021.
-It was updated on August 26, 2021 to correct the name of the Instawork app.